storj/storj/docs/blueprints/notification-system.md

 * No Push Notification System (getting updates to your mobile phone, etc.)

 * Not preventing Notifications from every satellite currently, meaning, that you get an offline notification from every satellite you are connected to.
-(Possible way to mitigate this, is to first check via GRPC, if the node accepts connections)
+(Possible way to mitigate this, is to first check via RPC, if the node accepts connections)

 ## Scenarios